 HMS Arrow (F173)

 HMS Arrow was the fourth Type 21 frigate of the Royal Navy and entered service in May 1975.
-Built by Yarrow Shipbuilders Ltd, Glasgow, Scotland, she was sold to Pakistan in 1994 and is still in service as the PNS Khaibar.
+Built by Yarrow Shipbuilders Ltd, Glasgow, Scotland, she was sold to Pakistan in 1994 as the PNS Khaibar, she has since been decommissioned and was used as target practice and sunk during SEASPARK 2022 naval exercise

 1975-1977 Cdr Nicholas J Barker